DMKEBUSINESSGMBH/typo3-mktools/Documentation/Utilities/CLI/Index.md

 Of course, as always you have to create a Backend user named \_cli\_mktools\_find\_unused\_locallang\_labels.

-This task is only available in TYPO3 6.2 and upwards.
+This task is only available in TYPO3 8.7.